shorepine/tulipcc/docs/tulip_api.md

 tulip.bg_swap()
 ```

-We currently ship XX fonts with Tulip to use for the BG and UI.
+We currently ship some fonts with Tulip to use for the BG.
+These are aside from the fonts that come with LVGL for the UI.
 You can see them all by running `fonts.py`, which also shows how to address them:

 ![IMG_3339](https://user-images.githubusercontent.com/76612/229381546-46ec4c50-4c4a-4f3a-9aec-c77d439081b2.jpeg)